VBukowsky81/ASPNETWebAPINet5DemoService/README.md

 # ASPNETWebAPINet5DemoService
 Decently fleshed out Web API service app, with all 5 standard HTTP operations

+Service published on Azure at https://aspnetwebapinet5service.azurewebsites.net.
+Use Postman, or whatever else, to do manual requests.

 Hello there, and good day.